soos-io/kb-docs/DAST/GitLab.md

 Set up a GitLab repository project and scan an endpoint with SOOS DAST

 ## Prerequisites
-- You need to have a [SOOS account.](https://app.soos.io/register)
+- You need to have a [SOOS account](https://app.soos.io/register) with DAST scanning enabled.
-- You need to have a GitLab repository.

 ## Steps
 * When viewing your project, navigate to `Settings`, then to `CI/CD`, and expand the `Variables` section.